2kyungha/2kyungha.github.io/about.md

 ## Publications

+### Academic Journal
+- Lee, K., Park, J., Pang, K., Yun, S., Paek, J., (2009), “A Study on Developing a BIM-based Construction Simulation Application” Architectural Institute of Korea, 25(5), Korea

 ### Academic Conference Presentation
--  Kang, K.E. & Lee, K. (2021, April 10).
+- Kang, K.E. and Lee, K. (2021).
 “Understanding the Relationship Between the Collaboration and Income Inequality in the Land Development.”
-Paper will be presenting at 82nd Annual Conference of the American Society for Public Administration (ASPA), Virtual Conference, April 9-15, 2021.
+82nd Annual Conference of the American Society for Public Administration (ASPA), Virtual Conference, April 9-15, 2021.
--
+- Lee, K., Lee, G. and Choi, J. (2021, April 21).
+"Automated Extraction of Construction Project Information Using Web Scraping", Spring Annual Conference of Architectural Institute of Korea (AIK), April 21-23, 2021.
+- Lee, K. and Lee, G. (2021), "Characteristics of BIM Adoption Policies in South Korea", Spring Annual Conference of Architectural Institute of Korea (AIK), April 21-23, 2021.
+- Kang, S., Jeon, K., Lee, K. and Lee, G., (2019), "A Comparative Review of Methodologies to Define Exchange Requirements."
+Paper presented at the I3CDE 2019, Penang, Malaysia.
+- Lee, K., Lee, G. (2017), "Development of a Structured Classification System for Building Information Modeling (BIM) Projects.", Journal of The Architectural Institute of Korea 2017, 37(2), 63 - 66, Gyeongju, Korea
+- Lee, K., Lee, G., (2017), “An Improvement Direction for Collecting BIM Project Information.”, Proceedings of the Society for Computational Design and Engineering (CDE) Conference , Gangwon-do, Korea
+- Lee, G., Lee, K., Jung, W., Hwang, K., Han, S., Jung, N., Lee.
+H., Kim.
+M. (2016).
+"Introduction to the Global BIM Dashboard.", 16th International Conference on Computing in Civil and Building Engineering (ICCCBE) 2016.
+Osaka, Japan
+- An, Y., Lee, G., Jung, N., Lee, K., Hwang, K., Han, S., (2016) “Derivation of Knowledge Types for a Global BIM Dashboard.”
+Proceedings of the Society for Computational Design and Engineering (CDE) Conference, Busan, Korea
+- Lee, K., Lee, G. and Lee, H. (2016)."An analysis of collaboration items of existing best practices studies to develop a BIM project case base", Proceedings of the Society for Computational Design and Engineering (CDE) Conference, Ganwon-do, Korea,
+- Lee, K., Uhm, M., Lee, H., Lee, G. (2015), "Derivation of BIM Project Properties Through an Analysis of On-Line BIM Project Cases", Journal of the Korea Institute of Building Construction 15(2): 194-195., Seoul, Korea
+- Lee, K., Lee, G., Lee, H. (2015), "An Analysis of Websites for BIM Project Information.", Korean Journal of Computing Design and Engineering (CDE), 451-453., Kyungi-do, Korea
+- Lee, K., Park, Y., Lee, G., Jung, W., Lee, S., Lee, H. (2015), "An Introduction to South Korea's BIM Knowledge Base Development Project.", International Symposium on Automation and Robotics in Construction (ISARC), Oulu, Finland
+- Park, Y., Lee, K., Lee, H., Lee, G., (2015), "A Classification Framework for BIM Project Cases.", Journal of The Architectural Institute of Korea 35(1): 507-508., GyeongGi-do, Korea
+- Lee, K., Lee, G., (2011), “Social Network Analysis of BIM Collaboration Organization in Korea”, Korea Institute of Construction Engineering and Management, Seoul, Korea
+- Cho, S., Lee, K., Cho, Y., Paek, J., (2009), “A Study on Risk Weight Using Fuzzy in Real Estate Development Project”, International Conference on Construction on Engineering and Project Management (ICCEPM), Jeju, Korea
+- Lee, K., Park, J., Cho, S., Cho, Y., Yun, S., Paek, J., (2009), “Application of BIM Elements for Owner’s DecisionMaking Support”, Korea Institute of Building Construction, 9(1), Korea

 ### Peer-Review Journal
-- Lee, G., Lee, K. and Ahn, Y. (2021), "Diffusion of BIM in South Korea from 2016 to 2020: A Longitudinal Study", Automation in Construction
+- Lee, G., Lee, K. and An, Y. (2021), "Diffusion of BIM in South Korea from 2016 to 2020: A Longitudinal Study", Automation in Construction
 - Jeon, K., Lee, G., Kang, S., Roh, H., Jung, J., Lee, K. and Baldwin,(2021 "A Relational Framework for Smart Information Delivery Manual (IDM) Specifications", Automation in Construction
--